-- To ignore logical and text values in references you must use VARP or VAR.P function to calculate variance based on entire population.
+- We can ignore logical and text values in references with the Excel VARP or VAR.P function to calculate variance based on an entire population.

 - Empty cells in arrays or cell references are ignored in EXCEL VARPA Function